ikim319/airbnb-clone/README.md

 # airbnb-clone
-attempting to create a functional booking app using the MERN stack
+created a functional booking app using the MERN stack